Flower

 Fertilizer

-Apply slow-release fertilizer in early spring, and supplement with a diluted liquid fertilizer every 10 days during the growing season.
-Choose a phosphorus-rich formula to enhance blooming.
+Apply slow-release fertilizer in spring, and supplement with liquid fertilizer about once every 10 days until early summer.

 Conclusion